-Preschools must keep a formal written record of any medication your child needs.
-You will need to provide a written authority for this.
+Preschools must keep a formal written record of any medication your child needs while at preschool.
+You’ll need to provide a medication authority form for this.

-It’s a good idea to speak with preschool staff if any problems arise.
+Most of the time things go smoothly at preschool, but sometimes you might have concerns or issues.
+It’s a good idea to speak with preschool staff if any problems come up.
 Working things out quickly can prevent bigger issues.

 - who has permission to collect your child